Constellation-Labs/euclid-development-environment/README.md

 let's see what each of these directories represents:

 ### Infra
-This is the directory that contains all the Dockerfiles and things related to the Docker containers such as ports, IP's, names
+This is the directory that contains all the Dockerfiles and things related to the Docker containers such as ports, IP's, names.

+This directory contains the Ansible files responsible for configuring and deploying your Metagraph to remote hosts.

 ### Scripts
 Thats the "home" of hydra script, here you'll find the `hydra` and `hydra-update` scripts